nicjay/server-cookbook/README.md

 ### Overview

-Includes docker-compose files and scripts to configure services on my home server.
+- Includes docker-compose files and scripts to configure services on my home server.

-Containers are started and kept up-to-date with [Docker Compose v2](https://github.com/docker/compose).
+- Containers are started and kept up-to-date with [Docker Compose v2](https://github.com/docker/compose).

+- [Diun](https://github.com/crazy-max/diun) is used for update notifications with Discord integration.

-Preferred images are from [linuxserver](https://www.linuxserver.io/) or [hotio](https://hotio.dev/) where possible, otherwise official images from app creators.
+- My preferred images are from [linuxserver](https://www.linuxserver.io/) or [hotio](https://hotio.dev/) where possible, otherwise official images from app creators.

-Sensitive information is stored in .env files (not checked into Git) and interpolated in docker-compose.
+- Sensitive information from .env files are populated with variable substitution in compose files.

-[SWAG](https://github.com/linuxserver/docker-swag) reverse proxy is utilized for services I wish to expose to the outside world.
+- [SWAG](https://github.com/linuxserver/docker-swag) reverse proxy is used to expose selected services.

 ### Hardware